graduateshotline logo

 Superscoring

 In this method, ACT finds an average of the candidate's four best subjects from all their test attempts.
 ACT then provides the superscore along with at least one composite score and all the scores that were considered to be part of the superscore composite.
+ACT scores are sent to the four universities that the student selected upon registration.
+Students can choose to send their scores to two additional colleges before or after the ACT.
+The scores are sent to all the colleges after all the scores have been compiled.

-According to the ACT, superscoring enables colleges and universities to predict a candidate's first-year grades better than other scoring methods.
+According to the ACT, super scoring enables colleges and universities to predict a candidate's first-year grades better than other scoring methods.

 Receiving a Copy of Questions and Answers

-In the case of the Writing Plus test, a copy of the essay, scoring rubric, and scores given by both the readers will also be included.
+In the case of the Writing Plus test, a copy of the essay, scoring rubric, and scores given by both readers will also be included.
+TIR can be ordered either during registration or until six months after the test date.

-Eligibility for TIR(Test Information Release)
+Eligibility for TIR (Test Information Release):

 Cancelling ACT Scores

 ACT can cancel the test scores if they feel that the scores are invalid.
-If ACT finds uncanny similarities in answers of different examinees or if there is any indication that the examinee may have advanced knowledge about the test booklet, ACT holds the right to withhold the ACT testing score and to conduct an Individual Score Review.
+If ACT finds uncanny similarities in the answers of different examinees or if there is any indication that the examinee may have advanced knowledge about the test booklet, ACT holds the right to withhold the ACT testing score and to conduct an Individual Score Review.

 Scores can be voluntarily canceled by the candidate as long as the candidate did not take the test under District, State, or On-campus testing programs.
 In this case.
 ACT will cancel the score on request and also notify the recipients about the cancellation of the score.
 The scores will not be reinstated if the candidate wishes to do so later.